Balethon/Balethon/README.md

 ## Balethon

-Asynchronous library for creating bots in the [Bale](https://www.bale.ai) messenger
+A library for creating bots in the [Bale](https://www.bale.ai) messenger

 ## Usage Example